adrianlois/PS-ActiveDirectory-AzureAD-O365/21.Export-ADObjects-MultipleDomains/README.md

 ## FullExport-ADObjects.ps1
 #### Get all objects from all available Active Directory domains and export them in a CSV format (computers, groups and users).

 Set with a switch parameter whether or not to export Computers, Groups or Users object types.
-The export paths are mandatory.
+The export path is mandatory, a second export path would be an optional parameter.

+The only thing that needs to be modified in the script are the DC domain controllers and their corresponding domains.
+In the case of having more than one domain controller for each domain, i recommend indicating the PDC (Primary Domain Controller).
 It is necessary to adapt the variable $csv to real values to perform the queries to the Active Directory domains.

 In case you do not have multiple domains and have a single domain simply delete the rows and set up a single row as in the following example.
 ```
 "dc";"domain";"name"
 "DC01DOM1.domain.local";"DC=domain,DC=local";"Domain"*